EUthana/EUthana_Project/Comm/readme.md

 ### I am a returning customer, can I customize new outfit?

-▶Sure, just provide me with an image or concept design of your new outfit and I can make it for you.
+◆ Sure, just provide me with an image or concept design of your new outfit and I can make it for you.

 # ▉ Disclaimers ▉